Welcome to Project Wear Your Genes

-While LYG encourages everyone to accept one another regardless of having a genetic “flaw,” Project Wear Your Genes is about bringing awareness to specific genetic diseases.
+While LYG encourages everyone to accept one another, Project Wear Your Genes is about bringing awareness to specific genetic diseases.

 The goal of the project is to bring awareness to the thousands of genetic diseases people are effected by.
 With awareness comes acceptance, inclusion, & confidence, something we believe every human should have.

 For this project, we want to reach out to people that have had a genetic disease/disorder impact their life or a loved ones life.
 We want to share your story & bring awareness to your disease!

 If you’d like to part take in this project, send us a picture of you or your loved one wearing our LYG gear and your story.
 When we share your story, we will also provide an informative website link about your disease & what people can do to get involved.
 Your story will be featured on our Instagram, FB, & our website.

 If you have already been featured on our social media platforms & have a story you want to share, please reach out!

 We are SO incredibly excited about this project & want to share your story with the world!
 You can send us your picture & story on Instagram, Facebook, or by contacting us on our website.
 We want your stories to be heard.
 Thank you so much.
 We can’t wait to read/share your stories!

 We are incredibly humbled & thankful to be able to share Stephanie’s story of a sisterly bond for Project Wear Your Genes with the world.
 Stephanie shares her story of her bond with her sister Heather, who had SMA (Spinal Muscular Atrophy) & how Heather continues to inspire Stephanie, even after her passing.